deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 They let him rest and had a quick conversation.

-“Well?”
+"Well?"
 Powell asked.

-“Look at this.”
+"Look at this."
 Legsy showed him the counter.

 Powell arched an eyebrow at the number on it.
-“Really?”
+"Really?"

-“Stronger than he looks, like I said.
+"Stronger than he looks, like I said.
 And he’s got more in him, too.
-Reckon he could stand up and do maybe even half as many again.”
+Reckon he could stand up and do maybe even half as many again."

-“You’re sure?”
+"You’re sure?"

-“Fuck aye.”
+"Fuck aye."
 Legsy agreed.
-“Especially if we can find his superman button.”
+"Especially if we can find his superman button."

-“His…hmm.”
+"His…hmm."
 Powell rubbed his chin.
-“Mind if I–?”
+"Mind if I–?"

-“Be my guest.”
+"Be my guest."

 They knocked fists together, and Powell took his time ambling over to where Adam was still lying spread-eagled on the heavy pack.

-“Enjoying your nap?” he asked.
+"Enjoying your nap?" he asked.

 Adam’s breathing was much improved even by the time Powell reached him, though the lad was clearly in a lot of discomfort as he tried to raise his head.
-“How did I do?” he asked.
+"How did I do?" he asked.

-“Do?
-You’re not done yet, mate.”
+"Do?
+You’re not done yet, mate."

-“…you’re *kidding*?!”
+"…you’re *kidding*?!"

-“Nope.”
+"Nope."

-“But…how...? *Everything* hurts!”
+"But…how…? *Everything* hurts!"

-“Is that right?
-Fine, that’s nowt to be worried about.”
+"Is that right?
+Fine, that’s nowt to be worried about."
 Powell reassured him.
-“You can lie there a bit longer, but while you’re at it, I want you to imagine the future.”
+"You can lie there a bit longer, but while you’re at it, I want you to imagine the future."

-“Okay…?”
+"Okay…?"

-“Imagine…Adam Arés, seventy years from now, dying peacefully in hospital, surrounded by his beautiful wife and beautiful kids and beautiful grandkids.
+"Imagine…Adam Arés, seventy years from now, dying peacefully in hospital, surrounded by his beautiful wife and beautiful kids and beautiful grandkids.
 Idyllic, right?
-A warm hand in his, and his family all about him, he closes his eyes and slips away…and there they are.”
+A warm hand in his, and his family all about him, he closes his eyes and slips away…and there they are."

 Adam just gaped at him, confused.

-“The ghosts.”
+"The ghosts."
 Powell clarified.
-“The ghosts of all the people he *could* have saved but didn’t, because ‘*everything hurt*’ seventy years earlier.
+"The ghosts of all the people he *could* have saved but didn’t, because '*everything hurt*’ seventy years earlier.
 Every life lost because young Adam Arés didn’t have it in him to push on through the pain.
-Every soul he has to look in the eye and know that their lives mattered less to him than a little fookin’ *comfort*.”
+Every soul he has to look in the eye and know that their lives mattered less to him than a little fookin’ *comfort*."

 Adam’s breathing slowed hugely as he sat there for a second with his mouth still open.